 Librium Withdrawal Symptoms

-The real problem starts when you stop taking it, most probably due to natural turn off of the therapy.
+The real problem starts when a patient stops taking it, most probably due to natural turn off of the therapy.
 The brain and (now) the body cannot adjust to the drug-free state.
 As such, will cause a set of bad and often painful problems which are known as withdrawal symptoms.

 We can see one of the reasons why more withdrawal symptoms, as in people who stop the drug abruptly.

 Withdrawal is not something that hurts only the abusers.
-You may feel those uneasy symptoms even when you have followed every step regarding the drug use.
-Also, you may also find a friend who abused the drug but seems to be free from the withdrawal symptoms.
-Certain parts have been known to control the way you receive and feel the withdrawal symptoms.
+Patients may feel those uneasy symptoms even when they have followed every step regarding the drug use.
+Also, they may also find a friend who abused the drug but seems to be free from the withdrawal symptoms.
+Certain parts have been known to control the way they receive and feel the withdrawal symptoms.

 - A large amount of abuse of Librium, or any other drug or alcohol in the past.
 It is a general rule, heavier the drug use, greater is the chance for development of withdrawal.

-- Your genetic characteristics: It’s all in your genes how you respond to a drug.
-The genetic cause is unchangeable.
-It is also likely that having certain genes can make you more prone to addiction.
+- Genetic characteristics: The genetic cause is unchangeable.
+It is also likely that having certain genes can make someone more prone to addiction.

 Many of the signs of withdrawal are similar to those of alcohol withdrawal.
 Withdrawal from Librium results in a set of symptoms such as seizures, shakiness, abdominal and muscle pain and vomiting.